seantis/libres/README.rst

 ======

 Libres is a reservations management library to reserve things like tables at a restaurant or tickets at an event.
-It works with Python 2.7 and Python 3.5+ and requires Postgresql 9.1+.
+It works with Python 3.7+ and requires Postgresql 9.1+.

 `Documentation <http://libres.readthedocs.org/en/latest/>`_ | `Source <http://github.com/seantis/libres/>`_ | `Bugs <http://github.com/seantis/libres/issues>`_